NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

 One important problem that a C++ reflection library aims to address is how to "dynamically" retrieve type information from registered reflected types.

-Since C++ itself is a statically-typed system, we need a mechanism to generate all the relevant information related to fields during compile-time, such as "field name," "offset relative to its enclosing type," and "field type information."
+Since C++ itself is a statically-typed system, we need a mechanism to generate all the relevant information related to fields during compile-time, such as "reflected_field name," "offset relative to its enclosing type," and "reflected_field type information."

-Note: The term "field type information" refers to the type information of the field, not its value.
-For example, for a field `int a`, its type information is `int`, not `18`.
+Note: The term "reflected_field type information" refers to the type information of the reflected_field, not its value.
+For example, for a reflected_field `int a`, its type information is `int`, not `18`.
 In other words, in the subsequent implementation, we expect to create a variable of the same type as `int` using this information, as shown below:

 ```cpp
 // pseudocode